 - Trail Snacks – Most Big Basin trails are long enough to warrant bringing at least a snack if not a packed lunch.
 And, in general, it’s always good to bring some food with you while you’re hiking in case things go wrong and you accidentally get lost.

 - Bug Spray – There can be a lot of bugs and mosquitos in the redwood forest in the spring and summer, especially if you’re doing a Big Basin waterfall hike or you plan to be near water.
 Bring bug spray and put it on before you start hiking so you don’t sweat it off.

-- Mask and Hand Sanitizer – This is COVID-19 times, people.
-Don’t forget your mask and bring plenty of hand sanitizer.
+- Mask and Hand Sanitizer – Don’t forget your mask and bring plenty of hand sanitizer.
 Masks are now required on California trails if you’re within six feet of another human who isn’t in your household.

 - Hiking Poles (Optional) – There are all different levels of elevation and climbs in Big Basin Redwoods State Park – from sea level to over 2,000 feet.
 If you tend to get sore knees or you simply like the added stabilization, hiking poles make hiking SO much easier on your body.

 - GPS Device – if you plan to explore the backcountry or go to more remote areas of the park.